NeuripsCreativityWorkshop/2021/index.md

 * Sound
 * Dance, Performance, Installation, Physical Object, Food, etc

 This year we are asking for work to be submitted as a series of one to six 1920x1024 images documenting the artwork along with a short text description of the work (up to 200 words).
 Images should be ordered starting at project_name_01.png so that they can be presented sequentially as a slideshow.
-The first image should be a self-documenting "title" slide includes title, artist, and optionally a blurb that explains the piece as this title slide will be used instead of the text description and only when the work is displayed in a video format.
+The first image should be a self-documenting "title" slide that includes the title, artist, and optionally a blurb about piece as this title slide will be used instead of the text description and only when the work is displayed in a video format.

 We will display the accepted art submissions an online gallery and will do our best to show a number of art pieces at the online workshop itself.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.